abulanov/sfc_app/README.md

 ![demonstration environment](https://cloud.githubusercontent.com/assets/19608626/20305085/c170bc8e-ab44-11e6-84d9-d6a4e8562093.jpg)

 The traffic comes from h1 to h5 and passes through h2 and h3 according to a service description when flow rules are imposed on the network.
-To run the demonstration smoothly, make sure that IP forwarding is enabled on OS (**sudo sysctl net.ipv4.ip_forward=1**) and following lines added to /etc/hosts:
+To run the demonstration smoothly, make sure that IP forwarding is enabled on OS (**sudo sysctl net.ipv4.ip_forward=1**), `traceroute` is intalled and following lines added to /etc/hosts:
 ```
 10.0.0.1 h1
-10.0.0.2 h2
+10.0.0.2 h2-in
-10.0.0.3 h3
+10.0.0.3 h3-in
 10.0.0.4 h4
 10.0.0.5 h5
+10.0.0.12 h2-out
+10.0.0.13 h3-out
 ```

 ### Demonstration Instructions